momchilgeorgiev/RAD/README.md

-# devsec_dash
+# About
-Easy to use package for detecting security vulnerabilities in your project.
+DVD (DeVeloper security Dashboard) is an easy to use package for detecting security vulnerabilities in your project.
 Excellent for students and vibecoders!